krestfield/docs/ezsign/payshield_tls_configuration.md

 #### Option 2: Create a custom trust store file

-Obtain all the CA certificates in the chain as files (e.g. **root.crt**)
+Decide on the location and name for the dedicated trust store file.
+E.g. this could be contained within the ``./keystores`` folder of the EzSign installation.
+In this example the trust store is named ``payshield.jks``

-Run the following command to import the root:
+Navigate to the location (e.g. ``./truststores``) and run the following command to import the root certificate:

 ```shell
 keytool -import -trustcacerts -alias root -file root.crt -keystore payshield.jks